 Admirer: What breed is she?

-Me: Yep, she's my giant yorkie.
-She weighs 16 lbs.
+Me: Yep, she's my giant Yorkie.
+She weighs 16 pounds.

 I love Ginger for many reasons.
 She is loving, loyal, and sociable.
-She's a tenacious terrier who loves her family, loves to play, and just everything life has to offer.
-Beyond those things, her size offers certain advantages that a smaller yorkie might not enjoy.
+She's a tenacious terrier who loves her family, loves to play, and laps up just about everything life has to offer.
+Beyond those things, her size offers certain advantages that a smaller Yorkie might not enjoy:

 - She's a sturdy little dog.
-I have a one year old son who, despite my best efforts, likes to manhandle our dogs.
-I also have a very playful lab/shepherd mix, that weighs nearly 90lbs.
-Ginger loves to play with both of them, and because of her size she's not as fragile as, say a two or three pound dog.
+I have a one-year-old son who, despite my best efforts, likes to manhandle our dogs.
+I also have a very playful lab/shepherd mix who weighs nearly 90 pounds.
+Ginger loves to play with both of them, and because of her size, she's able to safely put up with their "ruff-housing."

-- My husband loves her too!
-My husband was a little leery when I mentioned getting a little dog, and understandably so.
-He just couldn't see himself walking down the street with a tiny three pound dog on a dainty pink leash.
-But with our super-yorkie he can take walks with her without feeling as though his masculinity has been compromised.
+- My husband loves her, too!
+My husband was a little leery when I mentioned getting a small dog and understandably so.
+He just couldn't see himself walking down the street with a tiny, three-pound dog on a dainty pink leash.
+But since Ginger is a super-Yorkie, he can take her on walks without feeling as though his masculinity has been compromised.